24-Hour Emergency Services: 913-268-0156

 Access Team – The Access Team offers Open Access and Crisis Clinic.

 Open Access is a same day walk-in service that provides mental health assessments by licensed clinicians for persons seeking mental health treatment and care.
 The same day access to mental health assessments model dramatically decreases the waiting time for an initial assessment and engagement with mental health treatment providers.
 Upon completion of a mental health assessment, consumers may be referred to treatment resources that best fit their individualized needs.
 These resources include but are not limited to case management, therapy and medication services at the mental health center or within the greater Johnson County Community.
-Open Access is available Monday through Friday from 9am to 2pm in two locations, the Shawnee office located at 6440 Nieman Road and in the Olathe office located at 1125 West Spruce.
+Open Access is available Monday through Friday from 9am to 2pm, with extended hours on Tuesdays until 4pm, in two locations, the Shawnee office located at 6440 Nieman Road and in the Olathe office located at 1125 West Spruce.

 Crisis clinic is available to any consumer with the need for face to face crisis support at the above mentioned locations.